visakrapstis/ID/README.md

 Main projects

 ## Some reasant projects
-### 1. A powerfull diagnostic tool trained on neuronal networks
+### 1. A powerfull medicine diagnostic tool trained on neuronal networks

-[Medical diagnostics in streamlit](https://github.com/visakrapstis/ID/tree/main/medical_diagnostics)

-To look at the potential of the technology in the field of Medicine
+[Medical diagnostics in streamlit](https://github.com/visakrapstis/ID/tree/main/medical_diagnostics) To look at the potential of the technology in the field of Medicine

 ![image]<img src="/assets/img/symptom_checker_3.jpg" width="200" height="200">